Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Voluntary Liens

 Let’s say that you seek chiropractic treatment after your accident.
 Most insurance plans do not cover chiropractic treatment, but chiropractors often provide treatment on a lien basis.
 This voluntary lien requires the patient’s signature, usually the personal injury attorney.
 This makes the patient/client and the attorney aware of the lien.
-Whereas some of the liens above will not apply if you do not collect on the personal injury case, these monies are owed to the chiropractor regardless of whether or not the patient recovers any monetary reward.
+Some of the liens above will not apply if you do not collect on the personal injury case.
+Still, these monies are owed to the chiropractor regardless of whether or not the patient recovers any monetary reward.
 These liens are most frequently seen at chiropractors’ offices, independent physical therapy offices, and other small-shop providers.
 These liens often can be reduced, but it is ultimately up to the provider and the language in the contract that was executed.
 These providers have no right to be named on the settlement check and can be paid from the client’s trust account.

 Understanding liens and how they relate to your personal injury case is complicated.
 It’s usually harder to resolve liens than to prove the actual case.
 In severe cases, a limited amount of money is generally available from liability insurance, and securing that payment is easy.
 The hard part is negotiating the medical liens so everyone gets a fair share.
 You must hire a personal injury attorney at the onset of the problem.
 Not only will you potentially save time and money, but you’ll also save yourself from unnecessary stress.
 Contact Eason & Tambornini, A Law Corporation, to discuss liens and your personal injury case.